Code-Institute-Submissions/milestone-project-tea-toast/README.md

 to the section they wish to view at the simple click of a button.
 Furthermore the user can simply scroll the entire website without difficutly or loading a new page.

-I wanted as little external links or downloads as possible to ensure the user remains engaged with the website The menu and social media features are the only sections where this happens.
+I wanted as little external links or downloads as possible to ensure the user remains engaged with the website.
+The menu and social media features are the only sections where this happens.
 As the menu was 4 pages in length I decided a downloadable link was useful as they can thoroughly view the variety of options the cafe offers.
 Social media links of course opening a new tab and directing a user to the cafes page is a function I like as